torson/knock-port/README.md

 Of course if there's a rouge actor on your network (public WiFi ;) ), then Knock-Port is of no benefit in protecting your service(s) since the actor is using the same public IP as you - open access to the service(s).

-Knock-Port needs permission to modify kernel-level firewall settings, so it must either be run as root user or the user needs the iptables/nft command be added into a sudoers file.
+Knock-Port needs permission to modify kernel-level firewall settings, so it must be run as root user.

 ## Configuration
 The server uses a YAML configuration file to define app names, their corresponding ports, access keys, duration for which the port should remain open and so on.
 Example: